Joi/joi.github.io/_webpages/about.md

 permalink: /about/
 old_title: Joi's Cooking and Related Tangents
 ---
 _Since starting this site in Cambridge, MA, I've moved back to Japan, COVID is over, and I'm much busier.
-I'll try to keep posting stuff here though._
+I'll try to keep posting stuff here, but I'm not cooking every night anymore._

 During the COVID-19 lockdown, I have started cooking a lot more - almost every dinner.
 While planning my cooking, I decided to organize my recipes.
 I noticed that the app that I was using, [Paprika](https://www.paprikaapp.com/), could export to html so I set up [GitHub Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/) and had GitHub serve the site.
 I thought that this would be a good GitHub project to become more familiar with GitHub as well.